Police are rolling out a new non-emergency number to help take the pressure off 111

 Someone is breaking into your house right now

-There is car accident where people might be hurt, or cars are blocking the road
+There is a car accident where people might be hurt, or cars are blocking the road

 Someone has been assaulted and the offender is still there